 Carnival season is almost over in Venice.
 The splendor of the palaces along the Grand Canal, the majesty of St. Mark’s Square and its gilded basilica, the bustling traffic on the waters of the lagoon are all major players, not just backdrops, which add to the unique flavor of the Venetian carnival.
-Magnificent costumes are paraded slowly, silently and regally through the streets and squares of Venice, pausing to allow tourists to snap numerous photographs that will help them to bring back to their places of origin memories and magic of Venice.
+Magnificent costumes and Venetian jewelry are paraded slowly, silently, and regally through the streets and squares of Venice.
+They are also pausing to allow tourists to snap numerous photographs that will help them to bring back to their places of origin memories and magic of Venice.

-All is glittering and shining: from the rhinestones and silks of the costumes, to the masks, to the gilded interiors of palaces that can be admired from boats along the Grand Canal.
-The artisans in their laboratories are intent at applying gold leaf to frames or other precious objects and stores are filled with shining or damask materials, glass tableware of all types, candelabra, lamps and sparkling chandeliers.
+All is glittering and shining: from the rhinestones and silks of the costumes to the masks to the gilded interiors of palaces that can be admired from boats along the Grand Canal.
+Firstly, the artisans in their laboratories are intent at applying gold leaf to frames or other precious objects.
+Stores are filled with shining or damask materials, glass tableware of all types, candelabra, lamps, and sparkling chandeliers.

 But above all, is the plethora of glass jewelry, glittering in shops throughout Venice, around St. Mark’s Square at the Rialto Bridge, and even in less frequented back alleys.

 When I mentioned my interest in writing about the fine glass jewelry made in Venice, a friend of mine said “Yes, that’s fine as long as you are talking about Venice, Italy and not Venice, China”.

 The truth is that much of the mass-produced glass jewelry on sale in Venice does not come from the nearby island of Murano where the master glassmakers originated.
 This is not to say that the jewelry is ugly or that it is too expensive.
 Actually, there is some good value for money out there.
 It’s worth buying as long as one is aware of the fact that the objects do not come from Murano but rather from farther.